MyreLab/MyreLab.github.io/README.md

 ## Hi there. 💁🏻‍♀️

-This is my [github.io](https://myrelab.github.io) page where I showcase the side projects I do for fun.
+This is my [github.io](https://myrelab.github.io) page where I showcase side projects I do for fun.